 If you’re wondering why Nvidia's made such an enormous song and dance out of a consumer graphics card launch, it’s because the company spent ‘billions’ on getting its new architecture to market and now has to make the numbers add up.
 Both financially and in GPU performance.

 While the performance of the GTX 1080 isn’t in doubt, you definitely don’t need to spend the £600+ on it if your ambitions for playing games don’t extend to the world of 4K and VR.

 Video: Nvidia GeForce GTX 1080 review

-Related: Best graphics cards to buy in 2016
+Related: Best graphics cards to buy